DylanSui799/nosql-challenge/README.md

 # nosql-challenge

+I worked with AskBCS, tutors, classmates, and online resources throughout this assignment.

 Before You Begin
 Create a new repository for this project called nosql-challenge.
 Do not add this homework to an existing repository.